LilOz/sEMG-Forearm-Classification/README.md

 ## Acknowledgements

-I would like to thank my supervisor, Professor Kristel Fobelets, for her invaluable guidance and support throughout this project.
+I would like to thank my supervisor, Professor Kristel Fobelets, for her absolutely invaluable guidance and support throughout this project.
 You were awesome!